revblaze/JBThemeSelector/README.md

 <img src="Media/Cover.jpg" width="860" />

-<b>JBThemeSelector</b> is a beautiful, dynamic Theme Selector for iOS and macOS.
+<b>JBThemeSelector</b> is a beautiful, dynamic theme selector for iOS and macOS.

-Give your users a feel of the themes that are available to them, before they're even applied!
+Give your users a feel of the themes that are available to them – before they're even applied.

 # Table of Contents
 1. **[Implementation](#implementation)**